-Regardless of whether supplementary heat is added to the aeration drying process or not, the grain should be cooled immediately after it has been dried to the desired level.
-29
+Regardless of whether supplementary heat is added to the aeration drying process or not, the grain should be cooled immediately after it has been dried to the desired level. $^{17}$

-13.5.4 Aeration controllers
+13.3.4 Aeration controllers

-Aeration controllers manage both aeration drying, cooling and maintenance functions in up to ten separate storages (Photo 14).
-The unit it takes into account the moisture content and temperature of grain at loading, the desired grain condition after time in storage and selects air accordingly to achieve safe storage levels.
+Aeration controllers manage both aeration drying, cooling and maintenance functions in up to ten separate storages (Photo 11).
+The unit takes into account the moisture content and temperature of grain at loading and the desired grain condition after time in storage, and selects air accordingly to achieve safe storage levels.

 A single controller has had the ability to control the diverse functions of aeration: cooling, drying and maintenance.
-The controller can not only combine the ability to control all three functions, but automatically selects the correct type of aeration strategy to obtain the desired grain moisture and temperature.
-30
+The controller can not only control all three functions, but also automatically selects the correct type of aeration strategy to obtain the desired grain moisture and temperature.